jl-n/open-projection/notes.md

 - Add colour schema DONE
 - Add titles DONE
 - add geolocation DONE
-- Sop things jumping around each drag - ~DONE
+- Sop things jumping around each drag DONE
 - Make dragging around high quality DONE
 - Make text render centrally rather than from the left DONE
 - Graticules DONE
 - Bathymetry DONE
 - Make it render quicker by not rendering the download map page until only when neccesary DONE

-- Make projection changeable
+- Make projection changeable DONE

+- Make the url configs more robust (type sanitation)
+- Add projection to url params
+- Add .png and .svg options to download button
 - Ensure text is sized reasonably at all map sizes
-- Add .png and .svg options to download button
 - Add radio boxes to enable (or disable) various map layers
-- Make the url configs more robust (type sanitation)
 - Question mark popup for the "about this project"
 - Hide toolbar
 - Refactor app.js functions into Util object
 - Refactor map components into a map folder

-#Ideas
-- Consider layers - people can select what goes onto the exported print ready svg file
-- Consider url parameters - if people share the url of the map they have made, could it render the exact same for the other person?

 #First release MVP goal:
-- Exportable SVG with printmarks
 - geolocation
 - Url encoded parameters
 - Two or three color themes?